chirkov86/JS-refcards/README.md

 // mind omitting .js
 import string1 from './models/Search'; // default import where "string1" is random name
 import { add, multiply, ID } from './views/searchView'; // import by name
+import axios from 'axios'; // import from node_modules requires only module name as it appears in "package.json"

 ```